Santosh Trophy: Favourites Kerala hoping to pass Karnataka test in semifinal

 "The team comes first and scoring is not the most important thing for me.
 It is important for the team to win and that is what matters the most and we want to get into the final," said Jijo.

-"Kerala will have the home advantage because we will try to give our best," said Biby.
+"Kerala will have the home advantage because but we will try to give our best," said Biby.